 - Defended the Right to Rescue in court by securing multiple not guilty verdicts in high-profile rescue trials

-- Founded the Animal Liberation Conference, a week-long, annual event where activists network, train and take bold action for animals.
-With over 1,200 registrants in 2019, the ALC is North America’s largest grassroots animal rights gathering.
+- Founded the Animal Liberation Conference, a life-changing, week-long, annual event where activists connect, train and take bold action for animals together

 We directly challenge systems of oppression with the power of nonviolence.